Several Projects at Our Embassy and Ambassador's Residence

 Next up was an odd job involving tile artwork adorning the pool at our ambassador's residence.

-This tile design was created by the Picasso of the Philippines, Vicente Manansala (1910-1981), in the early 60’s when the pool was constructed.
+This tile design was created by the Picasso of the Philippines, Vicente Manansala (1910-1981), in the early 60's when the pool was constructed.
+The tile needed its sharp edges softened to prevent injury.
+The embassy mason and I softened over 1000 tiles thereby preventing injury to the hands and feet of swimmers.

 Repairing 'Big Washers'